The Mental Health Solution . com

 Second, maladaptive behaviors.
 You will be unable to avoid negative thinking unless you are assertive, set boundaries, take steps to resolve conflicts and prevent abuse.
 These items were discussed in my article on Anger Management.

 Spiritual footholds are of particular concern.
-These footholds give Satan the power to create emotional distress.
+These footholds give demons the power to create emotional distress.
 The level of distress—and its timing—vary in accordance with the will and purposes of demonic forces who are empowered by the foothold.
 Demons are deceivers by nature and will attack you wherever, whenever and however they believe they can do the most damage.

 Demonic forces seek to utilize existing footholds, strengthen them and acquire new footholds, whenever possible.